lorenmt/shape-adaptor/README.md

 - `python model_training_autotl.py --FLAG_NAME 'FLAG_VALUE'`

+For training with ImageNet in a multi-gpu distributed setting, please run:
+- `python model_training_imagenet.py --FLAG_NAME 'FLAG_VALUE'` (Check out [this file]("https://github.com/pytorch/examples/tree/master/imagenet) for the usage of each flag)

 All flags are explained in top of each training file, and the default option for each flag represents the one we experimented in the paper.

 ### Memory Bounded Shape Adaptor